 FAQ About Houston Car Accidents

 You've been hurt in a car accident.
 It's a confusing time, and you may have questions about what comes next.
-The Houston lawyers at Tracey & Fox can help answer your questions so you can move forward.
+The Houston lawyers at Tracey Fox King & Walters can help answer your questions so you can move forward.
 We can also help you take legal action against the person whose negligence caused your accident.

 Here are some examples of questions clients have asked us following an accident.
 To review the details of your case with an experienced Houston car accident attorney, contact us to schedule a free case evaluation.

-- Can I still seek damages if the accident was partially my fault?
+- Can I still seek damages if the car accident was partially my fault?

 - What happens if I am hit by an uninsured driver?

 - What if my accident was caused by a hit-and-run driver?

 - What should I bring to my free case evaluation?

 - Do I need a lawyer for my Houston car accident?

 - What should I do after a Houston car accident?